-Only when the bowls are removed from the two lanterns do some real differences start to appear - the Brownhills Z9539 is in a much better internal condition due to it remaining in use right up until its removal, whereas the Grangecraft Z9539 had not been in use for several years prior to its removal: damp has been able to enter the lantern (helped by the lack of a gasket), leading to corrosion setting in on the gear tray.
+This Z9539 had not been in use for several years prior to its removal; damp has been able to enter the lantern (helped by the lack of a gasket), leading to corrosion setting in on the gear tray.
 In addition, the bowl on this example probably hadn't been opened in around sixteen years - the OSRAM lamp seen here dates to April 1994; the last time any maintenance was undertaken on this lantern!
 Prior to the lantern's pressure-washing, the inside of the canopy was awash with numerous dead spiders and woodlice - even after cleaning, the lantern still carries a revolting earthy smell...just think yourselves lucky that this smell cannot be conveyed on the pages of a website - it was rather horrific!

-With the lamp removed, the P42 relay and connector can be seen attached to the Brownhills example's gear tray (such components are normally installed within the base of the column).
-The gear tray on the Grangecraft example was held in place with a single screw (when two would have been fitted originally), however, this was found to be seized, and had to be drilled out before access could be gained to the gear.
+The gear tray is held in place with a single screw (two would have been fitted originally); however, this was found to be seized, and had to be drilled out before access could be gained to the gear.

-The gear on the Grangecraft lantern is in a terrible condition - both the ballast and capacitor are severely corroded, whereas the gear from the Brownhills lantern is in an altogether less corroded state.
-Notice that both of the lanterns sport capacitors positioned at an angle.
-I had originally thought that the presence of the P42 controller within the Brownhills example was the reason for this, however, as the Grangecraft example also features a capacitor that is not in-line with the ballast, it was obviously a GEC decision to fit the capacitors like this; perhaps for ease of connection.
-The unused slots beneath the capacitors suggest that these lanterns were originally designed for the 'bottle-shaped' capacitors, as seen on the aluminium-canopied Z9532, but by the mid 1970s, when these lanterns were produced, cylindrical capacitors were instead fitted.
-This wouldn't be altered until the Z953# range of lanterns was modified towards the end of that decade, in order to cater for the then-new, and more efficient Z1616P ballasts with 6.5μF-rated capacitors.
+The gear is in terrible condition - both the ballast and capacitor are severely corroded.
+Notice that the capacitor is positioned at an angle.
+This, combined with unused slots on the gear trays suggest that these lanterns were originally designed for the 'bottle-shaped' capacitors, as seen on the aluminium-canopied Z9532, but by the mid-1970s, when this lantern was produced, cylindrical capacitors were fitted instead.
+This wouldn't be altered until the Z953# range of lanterns was modified towards the end of that decade, in order to cater for the then-new, and more efficient Z1616P ballasts with 6.5 μF-rated capacitors.

 A few days after the above pictures were taken, I decided to free the ballast from the gear tray, just to see whether the bolts were seized or not.
 After much effort, I was successful in freeing them, however, the ballast still could not be moved.
 I was able to lever it away from the gear tray using a screwdriver; doing so produced the sound usually heard when two items that have been glued together are being separated.
 The reason behind this was soon all too clear - it appears that the internal oil within the ballast had leaked and then congealed between the ballast and the gear tray.
 This would have contributed to the strength of the unpleasant smell mentioned above.
 Owing to the age of these components, I was rather concerned that this oil might be a harmful Polychlorinated Biphenyl (PCB).
 The gear tray will therefore be discarded in its entirety.
 The canopy will be retained.